 There is also a lower level with two pools – a shallow and a deep one.
 That’s where we spent most of our time, soaking and relaxing.
 They offer rustic cabins and school buses to overnight here if you wish.
 We leveraged their RV park when we visited.

 Yes, we mentioned Zion above, but The Narrows are worthy of a call out on their own.
 Here are a few tips:

 - We rented shoes from @zionadventurecompany which kept our feet warm…highly recommend this.

 - Parking in Springdale to get into Zion is not easy.
 It took forever to find a spot.
 Plan for that.
 Finding a parking spot, getting shoes for the hike, and riding the shuttle into Zion (to catch the park shuttle) took us about 2 hours.

 - Once in the park, The Narrows is the last stop for the park shuttle.

 - There is a bacteria blooming at high levels in the river.
 It’s still safe to hike, but keep your head out of the water and don’t drink it, even with a filter.

 - We all agreed that the large, thick sticks worked better for staying dry than regular hiking poles would.
 And yes, I fell in.
 Kept my face out of the water but lost my phone for a while.
-Thankful I have the more water-resist iPhone 11.
+Thankful I have the more water-resistant iPhone 11.
 If you don’t, bring a waterproof case.

-- The park is the most crowded we visited but don’t give up.
+- The park is the most crowded we visited, but don’t give up.
 The Narrows are worth it.
 The farther you go in, the less crowded it is.
 See a heard of people at the opening?
-Just put your people-blinders on a march forward.
+Just put your people-blinders on and march forward.
 You’ll see about half those people once you hike in a quarter mile…and it gets fewer and fewer the farther you go.
 Most visitors are only enjoying the scenery right there at the opening of the canyon.